open-contracting/standard/docs/guidance/map/organization_classifications.md

 #### Organization scale

-In the example below, Moldova has disclosed information about the 'Companie mică' organization using `parties.details.scale`.
-The scale is given as 'micro', from the [partyScale codelist](../../schema/codelists.md#party-scale).
+In the example below, Moldova has disclosed information about the 'Companie mică' organization using the `parties.details.scale` field, to which it has assigned the 'micro' code from the [partyScale codelist](../../schema/codelists.md#party-scale).

 ```{jsoninclude} ../../examples/organization-classification/moldova_organization_scale.json
 :jsonpointer: